How to Remove Honey Stains From Clothes

-- Stain remover stick, gel, or spray (optional)
+- Stain remover stick, gel, or spray

-How to Get Honey Stains Out of Your Clothing
+How to Remove Honey Stains From Clothing

-Rinse the area thoroughly with cold water under a sink faucet.
+Flush the honey stain with cold water as soon as possible.
 Cold water will help break down the honey without setting the stain into the fabric.
-The honey will start to dissolve in the cold water, making it easier to remove the stain from the fabric.
-After rinsing for several minutes with cold water, you can try gently scraping off the honey with a spoon.
+The honey will start to dissolve in the cold water, making it easier to remove the stain.
+Make sure to flush from the wrong side of the fabric to help keep the honey from embedding further into the fibers.
+After rinsing for several minutes with cold water, you can try gently scraping off the honey with a spoon or a coarse sponge.

 Apply liquid laundry detergent to the stained area, saturating it completely.
 Let the clothing sit for at least five minutes, then run hot water through the back of the stain over the sink.
 Make the water as hot as you can to force the honey stain out of the clothing.

-Wash the clothing in your washing machine, using the hottest water recommended by the fabric care instructions.
+Apply a stain remover according to the manufacturer's instructions.
+Wash the garment using the hottest water recommended by the fabric care instructions.

 Check the stained area on the garment.
 If any of the stain remains, do not dry in the dryer.
 As an alternative, let the clothing air-dry and recheck it for any hardened or darkened areas.
 If the stain persists, repeat the steps above.